Qrouger/PPIFold/README.md

 ```

 > [!NOTE]
-> If you don't want to use SignalP use --use_signalP False
+> If you do not want to use SignalP, set --use_signalP to False.

-Installation Singularity :<br>
+Installation of Singularity :<br>

 https://docs.sylabs.io/guides/3.0/user-guide/installation.html#install-on-linux